-Determining Which Serial Cable to Buy
+How to Determine Which Serial Cable to Buy

-Before you can begin installation, you need to purchase an RS-232 serial modem cable (NOT a "null-modem" cable).
-This section will help you to determine which serial modem cable to purchase. ふ宮 you need a shielded serial modem cable with a 25-pin female to 25-pin male connector.
+Before you can begin installation, you need to purchase an RS-232 serial modem cable.
+This section will help you to determine which serial modem cable to purchase.

 NOTE: Your computer's rear panel may not be identical to the following diagrams.
-However, you should look for connectors that match the enlarged portions of the diagrams.
+However, you should look for connectors that match the enlarged portions of the following diagrams.
 If you cannot locate the proper connector, refer to your computer's manual.